cdhoweinstitute/COVID-Canada/README.md

 ## rigs.csv
 This file provides weekly updated data on the count of land rigs in Canada, as provided by Baker Hughes.

+## CERB.csv
+Contains data on the Canada Emergency Response Benefit, specifically date reported, number of unique applicants, share of the labour force, and total value of benefits paid.

 ## Visualization/Data Use
 This data can be seen live at http://dashboard.cdhowe.org